kit-sdq/MinimalLandingPageTemplate/README.md

 Change the logo by replacing the src of the image on line 14. https://github.com/kit-sdq/MinimalLandingPageTemplate/blob/07bbb766efe73ca25c28ee12e319f1f9091386a1/index.html#L14

+### Favicon

+To change the favicon replace the href of the link on line 9 with your desired favicon.

 ### Title

 Change the tile by replacing the text on line 6.